Skip to main content

 sandbox.terminate()

 The SDK connects to the in-cluster Sandbox API automatically when this code runs as a Porter Application in the same cluster where sandboxes are enabled.
-If you need to invoke sandboxes from outside that cluster, pass an API token to the SDK.
-You can create an API token from Settings > API tokens in the Porter Dashboard.
-Creating API tokens requires admin permissions.
+If you need to invoke sandboxes from outside that cluster, set PORTER_SANDBOX_API_KEY to a Porter API token and PORTER_CLUSTER_ID to the target cluster.
+The SDK reads the project from the token and builds the external Porter API URL automatically; see calling from outside the cluster for details.
 Use sandbox names when you need to fetch, inspect, exec into, or terminate a sandbox later.
 Sandbox names must be unique within a cluster and currently cannot be reused, even after the sandbox is terminated.

 Fetch logs